How to Set Parental Controls on a Shared Phone (India Guide 2026)

 Most popular parental control apps — Qustodio, Bark, Norton Family, Kaspersky Safe Kids, Net Nanny, Family Link — assume the child has their own phone.
 At the time of writing, none of them offer a dedicated shared device mode.

 ParentalEdge was built with Indian families in mind, where sharing a device is the norm rather than the exception.
+At ₹999/year with UPI support, it is designed for budget-conscious families who do not want to buy a second device.

 - Download ParentalEdge from Google Play Store